patters-match/z88/readme.txt

 (the above examples uses the command line client tool, available on all supported operating systems by official Git project)

 There are myriads of other Git clients out there to use.
+They also support submodule functionality.

 Once you've got yourself the latest snapshot of the repository, you will get the following directory structure with lots of files in it: